310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tomoya %}
 …?
 But wait, yours had a bunny with your hair color.

-So it can’t be Nii-chan’s.
+So it can’t be Nii~chan’s.
 Isn’t it actually yours?
 {% endbubble %}

 {% bubble Mitsuru %}
 H-huh?
 No, well…

-You mistook it as my color, but it’s actually Nii-chan’s!
+You mistook it as my color, but it’s actually Nii~chan’s!

 It’s a sparkly golden color!
 Just like an angel!
 Just like the sunlight!
 {% endbubble %}

 {% bubble Hajime %}
-Ahh, so basically you’re wearing Nii-chan’s spare, right?
+Ahh, so basically you’re wearing Nii~chan’s spare, right?
 {% endbubble %}

 {% bubble Chiaki %}